philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 ![Sample model driven app](media/3-model-app.png)

 # Challenges

 * Select specific views and forms for Visits and Buildings
 * Security personnel typically work in a single building.
 How would you provide an easy way for them to display visits only for a selected building?
 * Restrict access to specific entities, e.g. Buildings should be read-only for all staff members except the administrators
-* What Dashboards would you consider adding to the app?